-The lineup: Llama 4 in its two main shipped configurations (the 400B-parameter mixture-of-experts Maverick (about 17B active) and the 109B mixture-of-experts Scout), Mistral Large 2 at 123B dense parameters, Qwen 3 in both the 72B dense and 235B MoE variants, and DeepSeek-V3.1 at 671B MoE with roughly 37B active per token.
-The verdicts below are grounded in each lab's documented capability claims and the consistent open community discussion of how each model behaves in production.
-If you want to run any of these on your own hardware, see running models on your own machine.
+The lineup: Llama 4 in its two shipped configurations (the 400B-parameter mixture-of-experts Maverick with about 17B active, and the 109B Scout with its 10M-token context), Mistral Large 3 at 675B total / 41B active, Qwen3.6 in the 27B dense and 35B-A3B variants, and DeepSeek-V4 in Pro and Flash — same weights, two hosted sizes, with Pro at 1.6T total parameters and 49B active per token.
+Every hard number below comes from the provider's own model card or pricing page.
+If you want to run any of these on your own hardware, see running models on your own machine, and the open-weight guide maps the whole tier.

 One caveat before the lineup.
-The headline benchmark improvements on DeepSeek-V3.1 vs V3.0 (especially on math) are genuine and reproducible on the published evals.
-Whether that translates into the same delta on your specific math workload (finance modeling, hard reasoning under uncertainty) is the kind of thing only your own test can tell you.
+The headline benchmark jumps on DeepSeek-V4 vs V3.1 are real and published on the official model card.
+Whether that translates into the same delta on your specific workload (finance modeling, hard reasoning under uncertainty) is the kind of thing only your own test can tell you.
 The leaderboard gap tends to look larger than what shows up at the workload level.

 Llama 4